CharisseHao/LLM_bias_in_housing/README.md

     ```

 ## Descriptions and Instructions:
-1. `step1_prompt_bulk_generator.ipynb`
+1. Prompt Submission Instructions:
+    - For OpenAI Models (via Terminal):
+        1. Open `step1_prompt_bulk_generator.ipynb` and run all cells to ensure the batch requests are up to date.
             - Inputs `input_data\audit_names.xlsx` and generates prompts in a `.jsonl` format
                 - The files are large, so they are stored as `.zip` files in GitHub.
 To replicate this process, unzip these files and submit only the raw `.jsonl` file.
-2. Prompt Submission Instructions:
-    - For OpenAI Models (via Terminal):
-        1. Set your API key by replacing `YOUR_SECRET_KEY` with your actual key:
+        2. Set your API key by replacing `YOUR_SECRET_KEY` with your actual key:
             ```
             batchwizard configure --set-key YOUR_SECRET_KEY
             ```
-        2. Navigate to the directory containing the prompt files:
+        3. Navigate to the directory containing the prompt files:
             ```
             cd input_data/batch_requests
             ```
-        3. Submit a prompt file, replacing `FILE_NAME` with the actual file name:
+        4. Submit a prompt file, replacing `FILE_NAME` with the actual file name:
             ```
             batchwizard process FILE_NAME.jsonl
             ```
-        4. Download the results:
+        5. Download the results:
             - Once the request is processed, it will return a `.jsonl` result file.
 To download it, replace `JOB_ID` with the actual Job ID:
                 ```
                 batchwizard download JOB_ID